intro-sde/RecommBot-UI/README.md

 Execution:

-    1. Clone the github repository in your local machine
-    2. Import the project into Eclipse IDE.
+Step 1.
+Clone the github repository in your local machine Step 2.
+Import the project into Eclipse IDE.
     3. Add Ivy jars (Right click on the ivy.xml and select 'Add Ivy Library...').
     4. Add 'telegrambots-3.5-jar-with-dependencies.jar' to the build path of the project.
 This jar can be downloaded from the below URL. https://github.com/rubenlagus/TelegramBots/releases/tag/v3.5

     5. Export the project as runnable jar.
     6. Execute the jar from the terminal using below code. java -jar <runnable_jar_name>.jar